thenickdude/snap-to-s3/Readme.md

-  --all                        Migrate all snapshots whose tag is set to "migrate" --one                        ... or migrate any one snapshot whose tag is set to "migrate" --snapshots SnapshotId ...   ... or provide an explicit list of snapshots to migrate (tags are ignored)
+  --all                        Migrate all snapshots whose tag is set to "migrate" --one                        ... or migrate any one snapshot whose tag is set to "migrate" --snapshots SnapshotId ...   ... or provide an explicit list of snapshots to migrate (tags are ignored) --upload-streams num         Number of simultaneous streams to send to S3 (increases upload speed and
+                               memory usage, default: 4) --compression-level level    LZ4 compression level (1-9, default: 1)
+  --dd                         Use dd to create a raw image of the entire volume, instead of tarring up the
+                               files of each partition --sse mode                   Enables server-side encryption, valid values are AES256 and aws:kms --sse-kms-key-id id          KMS key ID to use for aws:kms encryption, if not using the S3 master KMS key

 Validate uploaded snapshots